-The information contained herein is intended for anyone who wants to configure or administer the BrickStor.
+The information provided in this document is intended for anyone who wants to configure or administer the BrickStor.
 It is written for individuals familiar with network attached storage terminology.

-If you find incorrect information within this manual, please email $\underline{info@racktopsystems.com}$ with the subject "Documentation Errata".
+If you find incorrect information within this manual, please email info@racktopsystems.com with the subject "Documentation Errata".

-BrickStor
+Introduction to BrickStor